top of page

 On November 4, "V" (Hugo Weaving), a vigilante in a Guy Fawkes mask rescues protagonist Evey Hammond (Natalie Portman) from the secret police.
 Together, they watch V's destruction of the Old Bailey, V's protest of the government.
 V then promises there's much more to come next year.

 Did I mention that beloved Stephen Fry is in it?
 He plays the role of Gordon Deitrich a closeted homosexual and talk show host.
-Hilariously, when he was asked in an interview what he'd enjoyed about the movie, he said, "Being beaten up!
-I hadn't been beaten up in a movie before and I was very excited by the idea of being clubbed to death."
+Hilariously, in an interview, when asked what he had enjoyed about the movie, he said, “Being beaten up!
+I hadn’t been beaten up in a movie before and I was very excited by the idea of being clubbed to death.”

 Stephen Rea plays Eric Finch, the head of New Scotland Yard.
 Without a doubt, one of my favourite characters in this movie.
 He's the quiet, intelligent man who knows he's in a rotten business under a terrible government, but who does his best to do his job.